tomarraj008/NeurIPS2018Notes/README.md

         - Competitive performance on classification tasks.
         - (Use as a pre-trained language model?)
 Would be computationally intensive.
     - **Dendritic cortical microcircuits approximate the backpropagation algorithm**
         - Bioplausible algorithms...
-NOT replacing but supporting backprop!
+NOT replacing but supporting backprop
         - “Pyramidal neuron learning”
     - **DeepPINK: reproducible feature selection in deep neural networks**
         - A deep learning version of knockoff FDR control.